- What is the symbolism of the Ankh, the Egyptian cross?

 The union of the masculine and the feminine

 The lower part of the Ankh (the stem) can evoke a male sex ready to unite with the oval of the female sex.
+See our post on the meaning of the ankh power symbol for women.

-This union evokes that of Isis and Osiris, founding gods of Egyptian mythology.
+This union evokes that of Isis and Osiris, the founding gods of Egyptian mythology.
 After being killed by his brother Seth, the remains of Osiris are scattered.
 Isis then undertakes to recompose the body of her husband.
 Osiris comes to life and mates with Isis to give birth to Horus, who later defeats Seth.
 The union of Isis and Osiris will thus make it possible to save humanity.

 The Ankh is, therefore, the sign of fertility, of the victory of life over death.